 How to Dry Brine Turkey

 Once you figure out the timing, the next step is gathering the ingredients for the dry brine.
-You can get creative, but the most basic base is kosher salt (and lots of it!) and ground black pepper.
+You can get creative, but the basic base is kosher salt (and lots of it!) and ground black pepper.
 You can riff off the dry brine, depending on your preferences.
 I add maple sugar to mine.
 You can also add dry herbs, like dry thyme, rosemary, or sage.

-How to dry-brine a turkey:
+How to dry brine a turkey:

 Now that your ingredients are sorted, it’s time to prep the bird!
 When I say dry brining is EASY, I mean it.
 It is such a fool-proof technique, and you’ll absolutely love it.